 Deb provides leadership to the geographic region spanning from Wyoming, Minn., north to the Canadian border.
 This region includes Fairview Lakes, Fairview Northland and Fairview Range medical centers.
 Deb has spent her career working in—and promoting issues important to—rural health care.
 She has been active in national, state and local health care-related organizations, including the American Hospital Association regional policy board and the Minnesota Hospital Association board, where she served for more than a decade on several committees and as board chair.
 She has been a member of governor-appointed task forces on rural health care issues and has testified before state and federal legislative bodies.
 Deb also has served on various civic and community boards and currently is secretary of the Minnesota Safety Council board.
 Deb is a fellow in the American College of Health Care Executives and is a licensed nursing home administrator.
 She has a degree in business management from the College of St. Scholastica and obtained her long-term care administration education through the University of Minnesota.

-John provides leadership for University of Minnesota Medical Center and drives strategic business development and partnerships for Fairview.
-Since rejoining Fairview in 2008, he has served in various capacities including chief administrative officer and chief financial officer for University of Minnesota Medical Center.
+John provides leadership for University of Minnesota Medical Center.
+Since rejoining Fairview in 2008, he has served in various capacities, including chief administrative officer and chief financial officer for University of Minnesota Medical Center.
 Before joining Fairview, John served in various positions at MeritCare Health System in Fargo, ND, including chief financial officer, system senior executive and chief operating officer.
 John is a member of Healthcare Financial Management Association and the Minnesota Society of Certified Public Accountants.
 He serves on the boards of LifeLink III and Range Regional Health Services.

 Dan leads efforts to successfully shape Fairview’s financial performance.
 His areas of responsibility include revenue cycle, supply chain, treasury, financial planning, accounting, tax, government reimbursement, pricing and operations finance.
 In addition to his financial responsibilities, Dan is responsible for managing purchaser and payer relationships, as well as negotiation of managed care contracts.
 He was Fairview’s system vice president of finance prior to being named to his current role.
 Prior to joining Fairview in 2000, he was controller at Children’s Hospital and Clinics of Minnesota and held various financial management positions at the former University of Minnesota Hospital and Clinics (now University of Minnesota Medical Center).
 Dan began his career in the audit practice of LarsonAllen LLP.
 Dan is a certified public accountant, holds a bachelor’s degree in business administration from Bethel University, in Arden Hills, Minn., and has attained Six Sigma Green Belt certification.
 He is a member of the Minnesota Society of Certified Public Accountants and the Health Care Financial Management Association and has served on the Health Systems Cooperative Laundries Inc. Board of Directors and on the Critical Care Services Inc. Finance Committee.
 Dan currently serves on the Maple Grove Hospital, Associated Medical Assurance Ltd. and Institute for Athletic Medicine boards of directors and on the Ebenezer Finance Committee.